 - Setting up your support network will help maximize your sleep.
-People who suffer from perinatal mood disorders often noticed significant shifts when they experience drastic changes to their sleep patterns.
+People who suffer from perinatal mood disorders often noticed significant shifts when they experience drastic changes in their sleep patterns.
 The reality is that babies are going to wake up – this is normal and necessary.
-There are many ways to maximize sleep as much as possible, including setting an early bed time or parental night shifts (if choosing to add in a bottle feed).
+There are many ways to maximize sleep as much as possible, including setting an early bedtime or parental night shifts (if choosing to add in a bottle feed).

 Check out this blog entry for more info: www.lovechildorganics.com/4-tips-help-get-sleep-baby-tow/

 While partners have not birthed a baby and are not going through the same physical and hormonal shifts, roughly 10% of partners show symptoms of perinatal mood disorders.
 Setting up support systems for the whole family and maintaining open dialogue can help set the stage for strong families, attachment and make sure that everyone is feeling their best.